 Enneagram tests are usually taken in classroom or workplace settings to understand the different personalities of the students or employees.
 The Enneagram for business can be extremely helpful because the needs of employees can be better understood by the management or HR of the company.

-Using Enneagram tests gives companies insight into how teams can communicate better and reduce conflict, which creates a more successful work environment.
+Enneagram tests give companies insight into how teams can communicate better and reduce conflict, creating a more successful work environment.
 Businesses should understand their employees’ strengths and weaknesses to make workers feel fulfilled in their occupations.

 The Enneagram is highly beneficial for workplace environments for several reasons.
 Business owners and managers should consider using these personality tests to see why employees are stressed or motivated by different things.

 A Quick Review Of The Enneagram For Business Leaders

 Before jumping into how the Enneagram test can help improve a workplace environment, it’s essential to understand how the Enneagram test works.
 This forced-choice personality test can vary from website to website, but each Enneagram test is designed to assess people’s personalities, fears, perspectives, worldviews, motivators, stressors, and blinders.

-In the Enneagram, there are nine different types of personalities, each having its motivations and fears.
+The Enneagram has nine different types of personalities, each with motivations and fears.
 Using Enneagram tests can help people get more insight into their actions.
-The test helps individuals gain a better sense of self while also learning why others behave in specific ways.
+The test helps individuals gain a better sense of self while learning why others behave in specific ways.

 To truly understand the Enneagram test, you must also understand the test’s diagram.
 The symbol is a large circle with a geometric shape with nine points inside it.
-There are numbers outside the circle above each point ordered clockwise from numbers 9 to 1.
+Numbers outside the circle above each point are ordered clockwise from numbers 9 to 1.
 These numbers represent the different personality types.

 It is also important to mention that these numbers, or personality types, are connected to 2 other numbers on the Enneagram symbol.
 The first line may symbolize the personality type the person is trying to repress, while the line to the second number is the personality type the person becomes more like when healthy.